naserabu-aws/video-distillation/video-transcriber/README.md

 4. S3 upload triggers a Lambda function
 5. Lambda function starts an AWS Transcribe job
 6. Transcription result is saved back to S3 in the transcriptions/ folder
+7. The transcription file upload triggers another Lambda function
+8. This Lambda function extracts key highlights using Amazon Bedrock's Nova Premier model
+9. Highlights are saved back to S3 in the highlights/ folder

 ## Running the Frontend